 Find your state's agency for the blind(NCSAB agency listing)| Your state’s blindness agency can provide training in the alternative skills of blindness and can help pay for college or vocational school.

-The Hadley School for the Blind offers free on-line and distance education courses that can be useful in preparing for employment.
+The Hadley Institute for the Blind and Visually Impaired offers free on-line and distance education courses that can be useful in preparing for employment.
 Hadley's Professional Studies Program includes courses in braille, access technology, and independent living.

 Braille for Children Merry-Noel Chamberlain has compiled this page with a lot of information related to presenting braille to parents, siblings, and others.